Suspicious Minds: Warwick, Jennings and Staton versions

-Dee Dee Warwick, Dionne Warwick's sister, covered "Suspicious Minds" while Elvis Presley's version was still on the charts.
-Warwick's version was a minor U.S. pop hit, peaking at No. 80 in 1970.
+Dee Dee Warwick, Dionne Warwick's sister, covered "Suspicious Minds" in 1970.
+Warwick's version was a minor US pop hit, peaking at No. 80 in 1970.
 It reached No. 24 on the Billboard R&B chart for May 8, 1971.

 Waylon Jennings and Jessi Colter recorded the song for RCA in 1970.
 Their version reached No. 25 on the Billboard Country chart in November of that year.
 The Jennings-Colter version was re-released by RCA in 1976, topping out at No. 2, and was included on the album Wanted!
 The Outlaws that same year.
 Their version was nominated for a Grammy Award for Best Country Performance by a Duo or Group with Vocal at the 13th Annual Grammy Awards.

 Candi Staton had a No. 31 UK hit with her revival in 1982.